OskarsProjects/OskarsProjects/README.md

 - 💞️ I’m looking to collaborate on stuff from which i may gain experience
 - 📫 How to reach me TK

 First project "Changing pics" (in progress: "First thoughts how to make it.
-And how far interactive and fun it could be."
+And how far interactive it could be.
+Also it shows up how stupid i am ;)"
 <!---
 OskarsProjects/OskarsProjects is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.